 The task and process of management, decision-making, the organization structure.
 Includes a discussion of employer-employee relationships, managerial functions and morale problems in business.
-Prerequisite: ACC 1201 or department approval required

-BUS 3525
+Prerequisites: ACC 1101 or ACC 1162 or MKT 1210

-Strategic Management 3 cl hrs, 3 cr
+BUS 3525 Strategic Management 3 cl hrs, 3 cr